kevindawson/App-Midgen/README.md

     --noisy_children or -n
          * Show a required modules noisy children, as we find them

+    --twins or -t
+         * Show a modules that are twins as we find them, and ajust for there parient instead

     --debug or -d
         equivalent of -cv and some :)